stevewoz1234567890/Name-Classification/rnn/README.md

 (-5.43) Korean
 ```

-## Your task is:
+## Steps:

+### Step 1.
+REST api endpoint
-### 1. Expose the name classification via REST api endpoint.
+Expose the name classification via REST api endpoint.
 The endpoint should provide the ability to select top N most likely labels for the given name and should also provide the scores associated with each label.

-This is going to be a name classification model exposed via a REST API endpoint.
-Users can provide the API with a name and top N most likely categories (labels) with scores.
-Here, this includes the use of Flask and a PyTorch model.

 #### Start the Flask Server
 ```